bluescan/tacentview/docs/cli.md

 \
 **Example {% increment egnum %} - Brightness**
 ```
-tacentview -ca --op brightness[0.4] -o qoi --paramsQOI 32 srgb
+tacentview -ca --op brightness[0.4] -o qoi --outQOI bpp=32,spc=srgb
 ```
 Adjusts the brightness to 0.4 and saves the adjusted images as qoi files (auto-renaming them if they exist).
 A brightness value of 0.5 is neutral.
 Larger than 0.5 is brighter up to a maximum of 1 (full white).
 Lower than 0.5 is dimmer down to a minimum of 0 (black).
 Optional arguments not shown include the frame(s) to apply the adjustment to and which colour channels.
-The `32 srgb` forces a 32-bit qoi to be generated in the sRGB colour-space.\
+The `--outQOI` forces a 32-bit qoi to be generated in the sRGB colour-space.\
 \
 \
 **Example {% increment egnum %} - Quantize using Wu Algorithm**
 ```
-tacentview -cav 2 --op quantize[wu,256,true] -o qoi --paramsQOI 24 srgb
+tacentview -cav 2 --op quantize[wu,256,true] -o qoi --outQOI bpp=24,spc=srgb
 ```
 Quantizing is the (difficult) process of reducing the number of colours used in an image.
 There are a number of algorithms that may be applied to do this while keeping the image looking as good as possible. _Tacent View_ supports the Xiaolin Wu method (wu), a simple predefined palette (fix), a neural-net algorithm (neu), and a spatial quantization method (spc).
 In this example we use the default Wu method and reduce the number of colours to 256.
 The true means check for exactness -- when this check is on, if the number of colours currently in the image is already less-than or equal-to the number requested, the image is left unmodified.
 If false, the algorithm is run regardless (handy for forcing a black and white image with colours set to 2 while using 'fix' for the method).
 The output files are written as 24 bit qoi files in sRGB space.
 Verbosity is full and auto-rename is enabled.
 \
 \
 **Example {% increment egnum %} - Quantize using NeuQuant Algorithm**
 ```
-tacentview -ca --op quantize[neu,256,true,2] -o qoi --paramsQOI 24 srgb
+tacentview -ca --op quantize[neu,256,true,2] -o qoi --outQOI bpp=24,spc=srgb
 ```
 Similar to _example 20_ except using the NeuQuant neural-learning algorithm.
 When using this algorithm the 4th argument (2) is the sample-factor.
 This value affects the speed/quality ratio and must be between 1 and 30 (inclusive).
 1 results in the highest quality by training on the full set of input pixels, but is slower than 30 which only uses 1/30 of the input pixels.
 The number of colours (256) must be between 2 and 256 inclusive.
 There is no requirement it be a power-of or divisible-by 2.\
 \
 \
 **Example {% increment egnum %} - Quantize using ScolorQ Algorithm**
 ```
-tacentview -ca --op quantize[spc,16,true,3,8.0] -o qoi --paramsQOI 24 srgb
+tacentview -ca --op quantize[spc,16,true,3,8.0] -o qoi --outQOI bpp=24,spc=srgb
 ```
 Similar to _example 20_ except using the ScolorQ spatial quantization algorithm.
 When using this algorithm the 4th argument (3) is the filter-size and must be 1, 3, or 5.
 ScolorQ supports dithering -- the 5th argument (from 0.0 to 30.0) represents the amount of dither.
 A value of 0.1 is essentially no dither, while 20+ is a lot.
 If dither is set to 0.0 a good value is computed for you based on the image size and number of requested colours.
 ScolorQ is a good choice for small palette sizes (here we chose 16) but can be quite slow for larger images or palette sizes bigger than 30.\
 \